Preparing for tests: top 10 tips

 6. Involve the family!

-Most of the time, you will come across some difficult questions in your homework, so make sure you involve your family to help you on a question.
+Most of the time, you will come across some difficult questions in your homework, so make sure you involve your family to help you with a question.
 This way, your parents can get an idea of the questions for future reference for younger siblings AND get their brains back into shape!

 7. Study times

 Ever thought about the best times to study?
-Well, a tutor at Explore Learning once told me that first thing in the morning is a great time to study because your brain is fresh, and before bed is a good time to study too because you will be more likely to remember it the next day!
+Well, a tutor at Explore Learning once told me that first thing in the morning is a great time to study because your brain is fresh and before bed is a good time to study too because you will be more likely to remember it the next day!